 Posts from ‘Cadillac’

-Note: This article is reprinted from the August 2016 issue of Collectible Automobile
+Note: The following story was excerpted from the December 2016 issue of Collectible Automobile magazine.

 When the Cadillac CTS-V made its debut in 2004, the idea of a finely honed high-performance Cadillac sedan was pretty audacious.
 Now, little more than a decade later, racy Cadillacs are accepted, perhaps even expected, by driving enthusiasts.